jgentle/msgpy/README.md

     - scalars       (the input values for multiplying well values in corresponding cells)

 ### Script Arguments
-The msg.py script is configurable and expects arguments for the following options:
+The msg.py script is configurable and accepts arguments for the following options:

     - -id (input directory)
     - -dd (data directory)